variousauthors/the-valley/NEXTSTEPS.md

 - [] boat shows over the overlay

 ##### DONE
+- [x] do HP so it grows constantly
 - [x] no boat, retreat to town and full heal in towns
   - a flag on the map CHECKPOINT to indicate that this is a save
   - always return to either boat if it exists or the last checkpoint